How to contact the Times West Virginian

-The Community Calendar lists community events and is published daily.
+The Community Calendar lists community events and is published in every issue.
 Meetings, bake sales and other events open to the public are announced in this column.
 Information must be submitted in writing or by e-mail to email@example.com.
 The deadline for Community Calendar is 3 p.m.
 Wednesday the week before publication.

-News items about church activities are published on Saturdays.
+News items about church activities are published on Fridays.
 Announcements must be in writing and received before noon Wednesday.
 Submit items to firstname.lastname@example.org.

-News items about job promotions and changes are published on Sundays in the business section.
+News items about job promotions and changes are published on Sundays.
 Items must be received in writing by noon Wednesday.
 Submit items to email@example.com.

 Engagements, Weddings, Birthdays and Anniversaries